xdlrt/xproxy/README-EN.md

 - Group switch control
 - Flexible single-rule switch control
 - Redirect request.url by forwarding rules
+- Flexible rules, support for string matching and regular expressions
 - Disable browser cache when this tool is activated
 - A more friendly UI interface
 - Complete unit testing to ensure accuracy of forwarding rules